 On April 19, 2018, the King County Board of Health unanimously passed a Safer Alternatives Resolution (Resolution No. 18-07).
 The resolution supports the Hazardous Waste Management Program’s work to prioritize chemicals of concern, identify safer alternatives, and help businesses and residents make safer chemical choices.
-The Board of Health was supportive of the program’s leadership and impact in reducing exposures to toxic chemicals.
-We were also recognized for applying a racial equality lens to this initiative.
+The Policy Program encourages adoption of safer alternatives through incentives and regulations.

 As a part of this work, we are developing a “safer alternatives framework” to help identify safer alternatives to hazardous products and the benefits of using them.
 In 2019, we conducted a needs assessment within the Haz Waste Program and engaged stakeholders through meetings with practitioners, a written survey, and building working relationships.